 William grew sugar on his plantation, and there are accounts for sugar sales.
 The family lived first at Waterloo, possibly in Iberville Parish, La., and later at Southdown Plantation, possibly in Terrebone Parish, La.
 Rebecca corresponded with her mother in New York.

 In the 1840s, William's correspondence relates to property in his father-in-law's estate.
-In 1853, there is a receipt for payment to an individual who had captured and returned a runaway slave to him.
+In 1853, there is a receipt for payment to an individual who had captured and returned an enslaved person who had attempted to self emancipate.

 Most of the letters from the 1870s are to Rebecca Minor from her children.
 There are only a few letters after that time.

 Undated material includes some personal letters to Katharine, Rebecca, and Stephen Minor.
 There are several documents written in Spanish, some of which appear to be deeds for land.
-Also included are lists of slaves, accounts of goods purchased, papers in the estate of Stephen Minor, and a notebook with notes on grammar.
+Also included are lists of people who were enslaved, accounts of goods purchased, papers in the estate of Stephen Minor, and a notebook with notes on grammar.